pergus/netbox-zabbix/README.md

 Not having a name for ZabbixConfig's makes it problematic to script.

-Mapping ins't updated when the user chaneg page for Devices Exclusive To NetBox.
+[FIXED] Mapping ins't updated when the user change page for Devices Exclusive To NetBox.
         To update the mapping the user has to reload the page....